darkcris1/portfolio/blogposts/sveltejs-the-future-framework.md

 export default Counter
 ```

-As you can see svelte svelte follow the will of jquery **write less, do more** as stated by Rich Harris.
+As you can see svelte follow the will of jquery **write less, do more** as stated by Rich Harris.
 In react you need export the specific component as default, but in Svelte it was automatically exported and it follow the rule of 1 file 1 component.

 # Conclusion